oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 Context URL template:

-    {context-url}#{entity-set}{/type-name}
+    {context-url}#{entity-collection}{/type-name}

-If an entity set consists exclusively of derived entities, a type-cast segment is added to the context URL.
+If a response or response part is a collection filtered by a type cast segment in the resource URL [OData-URL, section 4.11](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingDerivedTypes), the type-cast segment is added to the context URL.

 ::: example
 Example 17: resource URL and corresponding context URL